-2 Tax fees in fiscal 2017 and 2016 pertained to services in connection with the review of the Company's tax return for the prior fiscal year.
-Tax fees in 2016 also included evaluation of the Company's compliance with new federal tax regulations.
+2 Tax fees pertain to services in connection with the review of the Company's tax return for the prior fiscal year.

-3 All other fees in fiscal 2017 and 2016 pertained primarily to subscription to EY's online accounting research tool year.
+3 All other fees in fiscal 2017 pertained primarily to subscription to EY's online accounting research tool year.

 The current policy of the Audit Committee is to review and approve all proposed audit and non-audit services prior to the engagement of independent registered public accountants to perform such services.
 Review and approval of such services generally occur at the Audit Committee's regularly scheduled quarterly meetings.
 In situations where it is impractical to wait until the next regularly scheduled quarterly meeting, the Audit Committee has delegated to its chairman the authority to approve audit and non-audit services.
 Any audit or non-audit services approved pursuant to such delegation of authority must be reported to the full Audit Committee at its next regularly scheduled meeting.
-During fiscal 2017 and 2016, all audit and non-audit services performed by BDO and EY, respectively, were in accordance with the policies and procedures established by the Audit Committee.
+During fiscal 2018 and 2017, all audit and non-audit services performed by BDO and EY, respectively, were in accordance with the policies and procedures established by the Audit Committee.

-SHAREHOLDER PROPOSALS FOR 2019 ANNUAL MEETING
+SHAREHOLDER PROPOSALS FOR 2020 ANNUAL MEETING

-Any shareholder desiring to submit a proposal for inclusion in the proxy material relating to the 2019 annual meeting of shareholders must do so in writing.
-The proposal must be received at the Company's principal executive offices by December 18, 2018.
-In addition, with respect to any matter proposed by a shareholder at the 2019 annual meeting but not included in the Company's proxy materials, the proxy holders designated by the Company may exercise discretionary voting authority if appropriate notice of the shareholder proposal is not received by the Company at its principal executive office by March 3, 2019.
+Any shareholder desiring to submit a proposal for inclusion in the proxy material relating to the 2020 annual meeting of shareholders must do so in writing.
+The proposal must be received at the Company's principal executive offices by December 28, 2019.
+In addition, with respect to any matter proposed by a shareholder at the 2020 annual meeting but not included in the Company's proxy materials, the proxy holders designated by the Company may exercise discretionary voting authority if appropriate notice of the shareholder proposal is not received by the Company at its principal executive office by March 12, 2020.